knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsPayPalClassicApi();
-            var request = new ModelCreateBillingAgreementRequest(); // ModelCreateBillingAgreementRequest | The request to create a PayPal billing agreement (optional)
+            var request = new CreateBillingAgreementRequest(); // CreateBillingAgreementRequest | The request to create a PayPal billing agreement (optional)

             try
             {